 Hello!
 We're

-We're a nonprofit dedicated to improving the lives of disabled people through our engineering and design expertise.
+We're a 501(c)(3) nonprofit organization dedicated on improving the lives of people with disabilities through our engineering and design expertise.

 Our Work